Steven Libutti: Research

 His team is using gene expression profiling to understand the changes that occur in endothelial cells exposed to tumor-derived factors.
 His laboratory is developing techniques, which allow them to isolate endothelial cells from tumor tissue.
 This has resulted in their ability to study tumor-derived endothelial cells directly, and has led to the observation that tumor associated endothelial cells have epigenetic changes compared to normal endothelial cells from the same tissue type.
 This approach has also allowed them to identify specific genes such as FILIP1L (formerly DOC1), which appear to play a role in the control of endothelial cell responses to angiogenesis inhibitors.
 They are also using noninvasive imaging techniques, including dynamic MRI and PET, to map changes in tumor blood flow within tumors both in animal models and in patients on clinical trials.
 A variety of inhibitors of tumor angiogenesis are being actively studied.
 These include both recombinant proteins derived from naturally occurring substances as well as small molecules designed to act on specific pathways.
 Various methods of delivering these agents, including gene therapy approaches and the use of tumor targeted nanoparticles are being pursued.
 Libutti was the first to administer TNF bound colloidal gold nanoparticles as targeted therapy to cancer patients.

 The overall goal of Libutti's work is to translate a better understanding of tumor cell-endothelial cell interactions, within the context of the tumor microenvironment, into better therapies for patients with cancer.
 Dr. Libutti is also studying the role of tumor suppressor genes such as MEN1 in the process of tumor formation.
 Specifically, deciphering the role of MEN1 in the tissue selective development of tumors is work for which Libutti received an R01 grant from the NCI.
 Libutti has published over 290 peer reviewed journal articles and currently has a Hirsch Index of 67.
 He is the Editor-in-Chief of Cancer Gene Therapy, a Springer Nature journal focused on cancer gene and cellular therapies.

-In addition to his laboratory and research interests, Libutti is an accomplished clinical surgeon.
-His clinical expertise is in the management of malignancies of the liver, pancreas, and gastrointestinal tract, and in applying laparoscopic surgery to managing patients with malignancies.
-In addition, Libutti is an internationally recognized expert in endocrine surgery and provides surgical consultation and treatment for patients with disorders of the thyroid, parathyroid, adrenal glands, and for endocrine tumors arising in the pancreas.
+In addition to his laboratory and research interests, Libutti is a clinical surgeon, with experience in management of malignancies of the liver, pancreas, and gastrointestinal tract, and in the application of laparoscopic surgery.
+In addition, Libutti provides endocrinological surgical consultation and treatment for patients with disorders of the thyroid, parathyroid, adrenal glands, and for endocrine tumors arising in the pancreas.